Navigating Your Young Adult's Addiction with Compassion & Knowledge

 Sharing Communication Through Your Own Lens

 Using language focused on your own feelings, using “I” statements allows for more open communication without blame.
 This can lead to a more balanced conversation all parties are more likely to hear.
+This kind of communication is often discussed in therapeutic mentoring company sessions and family therapy settings.

 Recognizing the Difference Between Enabling and Helping

 Enabling is any behavior that overtly or covertly supports an addiction or undermines the recovery process.
 Sometimes when we seek to support our family members, we inadvertently end up supporting the behavior.
 Teasing out the difference between actions that allow the addicted individual to learn the consequences of their behavior and taking action that doesn’t stop the addictive behavior sometimes requires the perspective of others, and education about how actions influence behavior.
+Support for families of addicts is critical at this stage, as resentment in addiction recovery can cloud judgment.

 Guiding Through the Process

-We would love to guide you through this process.
-Our personal experience gives us unique insights into the emotions and positive steps you can take to support your family.
 It helps to have the perspective of others who have been in your shoes.
 This results in affirmation of emotions and an outside perspective to help you monitor and gauge the steps you can take to be an effective, loving family member.
 We would love to hear from you.
+Your family addiction support journey is unique, but support, recovery, and healing are possible.